mlund/webtest/_pages/energy.md

 $$ U_{NB} = \sum_i\sum_j u(\textbf{r}_{ij})$$

-Note: the pair-potential can be a combination of several potentials, but this must currently be defined at _compile time_ and cannot be arbitrarily selected from input.
-Predefined combinations:
+**Note:** the pair-potential can be a combination of several potentials, but this must currently be defined at _compile time_ and cannot be arbitrarily selected from input.
+For a list of predefines combinations, see below.
 {: .notice--info}

 Predefined pair-potential combinations: